Skip to main content Accessibility help

 A couple working on taxes together in their kitchen.

-Save for Fiscal Fitness
+Save for fiscal fitness

 One of the best ways to keep your debt under control is to first put a portion of your expendable monthly income towards paying it down.
 Once the debt is no longer weighing you down, shift that same amount to grow your rainy-day fund, or long-term investments.
 However, you can make an exception if your employer offers a 401(k)-match program, which is a benefit you shouldn’t ignore—start with a small contribution and increase when you are more financially comfortable.
 Once you’ve grown accustomed to your adjusted income, it’s an easy way to increase your cushion without feeling the pinch.